afal-muhammed/alyousuf/README.md

 <li>can have a menu my job listings so that user can see all the jobs he listed</li>
 <li>can have menu applied jobs so that user can see all the jobs he applied</li>
 <li>Edit/Delete job postings which is posted by the user</li>
+<li>Job description need to be truncated if it has more charecters and can add a detail page</li>